 - Moreland Civic Centre EV Hub at 90 Bell Street, Coburg, comprising of 3 charging stations including Victoria's first publicly-available 'Fast Charge' station, which can recharge an electric car in 40 minutes.

 - CB Smith Reserve, Jukes Road, Fawkner

 - Brunswick EV Hub on the corner of Glenlyon and Sydney Roads, Brunswick.

-Council provides members of the public with electric cars free use of these charging stations to encourage wider uptake of zero emission modes of transport.
+Council provides community members who have an electric car with free use of these charging stations to encourage wider uptake of zero emission modes of transport.